Ale-98/MessagingServer/MainServerMessaggistica/README.md

 # Project Structure
 ---
-MainServerMessaggistica is the parent project.
+MainSystem is the parent project.

   - messaging_system: Server class and a small GUI.
   - messaging_interfaces: Interfaces for Clients and MonitoringServices.